MichaelCurrin/coding-blog/_posts/2021-02-28-how-to-livestream-on-youtube.md

 ---
 I am only getting into live-streaming for the time but want to share the steps I learn as I go.

-You can setup a live session on YouTube for free.
+You can set up a live session on YouTube for free.
 There is just some verification to get through and some optional software depending on what you want to stream.
 I go through these here.

 ## Signup for live-streaming